xtianbong/mben6270/README.md

 $ http-server -p 8000
 ```

-To view your local web server point your browser to the following URL:
+To view your local web server, point your browser to the following URL:

 ```
 http://localhost:8000/
 ```

 <h2>Step 3</h2>
-After you have cloned this repository go to the root directory of the repo and run your prefered web server.
+After you have cloned this repository, go to the root directory of the repo and run your prefered web server.
 For example, my local version of the site is in the following directory:

 ```
 $ cd /User/jose/Documents/wlu